 3. Cardiovascular Disease Prevention

 Lingonberry is high in dietary fiber, which is beneficial to our cardiovascular health and helps to prevent heart attacks, strokes, and other cardiovascular problems.
-Fiber aids in reducing LDL cholesterol and the increase of HDL cholesterol in our bodies, thereby assisting in controlling cholesterol levels.
+Fiber aids in reducing LDL cholesterol and increase of HDL cholesterol in our bodies, thereby assisting in controlling cholesterol levels.
 Aside from that, Lingonberry is high in antioxidants, which protect our cardiovascular system from free radical oxidative damage.

 4. It helps to prevent diabetes